 Many women in unequally yoked marriage relationships mistakenly believe that their marriage can never be successful or satisfying.
 They think that because they disagree on the level of religious commitment, they will be unable to agree on anything else.
 However, that is a defeatist attitude.

-Spirituality is an important part of marriage, but there are many other things that go into making up a full, vital marriage relationship.
+Spirituality is an important part of marriage, but there are many other things that go into making up a vital marriage relationship.
 Remembering the full circle of marriage is a real challenge; it does not happen by accident.

 When I first got saved, Christ, the Bible, the church, and spiritual aspects of life were the only things I thought about.
 I just became this big spiritual person to the point that I forgot about the rest of my marriage.
 I kept thinking, “My husband and I really don’t have anything in common.
 It comes down to the fact that I love the Lord, and he loves the world.”